‘Deal Or No Deal’ Model Madi Teeuws Flaunts Her Taut Midriff In A Sweater, With Nothing Underneath

-Deal or No Deal model Madi Teeuws has wowed fans yet again — this time with a double picture update on Instagram where she flaunted her toned midriff in a belly-bearing sweater.
+Deal or No Deal model Madi Teeuws has wowed fans yet again with a double picture update on Instagram where she flaunted her toned midriff in a belly-bearing sweater.
 The fact that she appeared to be wearing nothing underneath the sweater will likely only make fans love the post even more.

-In the update, Madi wore a grey oversized knit sweater in a light heather grey hue.
-It featured a low v-neck, and was cropped at just beneath her bust-line to show off her toned midriff.
+In the update, Madi wore a gray oversized knit sweater in a light heather gray hue.
+It featured a low v-neck and was cropped just beneath her bustline to show off her toned midriff.
 Though it was fastened with three large brown buttons, it nonetheless was large enough to look like it still might slip off the slim stunner.
 It also appeared that Madi wore nothing underneath the cozy attire.

 Madi completed the outfit with a pair of faded jeans that had some trendy ripped accents.
-The jeans were a high-cut, which expertly served to emphasize her trim torso.
+The jeans were a high cut, which expertly served to emphasize her trim torso.

 Madi kept the rest of her look simple, with no accessories save a pair of dainty gold hoop earrings.
 She kept her face bare of any makeup, letting her natural beauty shine through.
-Her blonde locks were styled naturally, and she casually tossed them over her shoulder in a deep side part.
+Her blond locks were styled naturally, and she casually tossed them over her shoulder in a deep side part.

 In the first of the two pictures, Madi spread her arms in a sweet and playful pose as she smiled at the camera.
 In the second, Madi crossed her arms across her chest, clasping her hands together.
 Though she still offered a smile, it was a much sultrier version than the first.